copernicus-mogley/zkav.club/opportunities/archivist/README.md

 The Archivist turns raw recordings into structured, usable archive items.

 This role is a good fit for people who enjoy organizing messy information and making sure important things don’t disappear.
-The Archivist helps keep the [Zk Av Club Recording Station](https://zkav.club/recording-station) archive consistent, searchable, and usable across platforms like [Internet Archive](https://archive.org/) and our public metadata repository.

-Want to see how this actually works?
+Want to see how this actually works in practice?
 Read the [Archivist role in the Archive Model](/archive-model/archivist/)

 *Applications must be submitted before **1 April 2026**.*